wotbrew/idx/README.md

 - Can choose automatic indexing, where indexes are created and cached transparently as you query the collection.
 - Indexes are maintained incrementally as you modify your collection with functions - `conj`, `assoc` and so on.
 - Query functions also work on normal collections so you can 'upgrade' them with indexes when you profile and find where you need them.
+- Good for re-frame, add indexes without changing the shape of your data.

 ## Caveats